Waavi/translation/readme.md

 You may choose to load translations exclusively from the database.
 If you leverage your cache, this might be the best option when the site is live and you allow translators to add and update language entries through the database.
 In order to use the database mode of operation you must:

 * Run the migrations detailed in the installation instructions.
-* Add your languages of choice to the database.
+* Add your languages of choice to the database (see Managing Database Languages)
 * Load your language files into the database using ` php artisan translator:load `

 Example: